-This resource was developed as a response to the gaps in knowledge, and requests for support that were identified in our national survey: Canada, Climate Change and Education: Opportunities for Public and Formal Education , as well as our experience delivering climate change PD workshops to teachers across the country.
+These resources were developed as a response to the gaps in knowledge, and requests for support that were identified in our national survey: Canada, Climate Change and Education: Opportunities for Public and Formal Education , as well as our experience delivering climate change PD workshops to teachers across the country.

-Learning for a Sustainable Future (LSF) would like to acknowledge the enduring presence of Indigenous peoples on the lands from across turtle island from which we wrote and from which you are now reading this guide.
-We would like to thank past, present and future caretakers.
+Learning for a Sustainable Future (LSF) would like to acknowledge the enduring presence of Indigenous peoples on the lands from across Turtle Island from which we wrote and from which you are now reading this guide.
+We would like to thank past, present, and future caretakers.

-This guide will be hosted electronically so that it can be updated, adapted and modified as our learning about and response to climate change evolves.
+This guide will be hosted electronically so that it can be updated, adapted, and modified as our learning about and response to climate change evolves.
 We look forward to the exciting contributions that teachers in the formal education system will make towards empowering learners in a warming world!

 Jennifer Stevens is the Manager of Learning, Research and Communication at Learning for a Sustainable Future.
 At LSF she works to implement programming, conduct research, and integrate the ideals for a sustainable future into the Canadian school system by working with youth directly and supporting parents and teachers.
 Jennifer holds a Masters of Child Study and Education from the Jackman Institute of Child Studies at the University of Toronto and a Bachelor of Arts (Honours) in Psychology from Queen’s University.
 She is passionate about all things outdoors and is always looking for new ways to integrate sustainable ideals into her life and work.